alochym01/learn-web/basic-layout-sql/README.md

     }
     ```

-1. Add logic to Update the album.
+1. Add logic to update the album.

     ```go
     // updateAlbumByID locates the album whose ID value matches the id